cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/troubleshooting/client-errors.md

 ### Resolution

-1. Check for the presence of third-party HTTP filtering software (AV, DLP, or firewall) that could be intercepting traffic.
+1. Check for the presence of third-party HTTP filtering software (AV, DLP, or firewall) that could be intercepting traffic to the [WARP IPs](/cloudflare-one/connections/connect-devices/warp/deployment/firewall).
 2. In the third-party software, bypass inspection for all IP traffic going through WARP.
 To find out what traffic routes through the WARP tunnel, refer to [Split Tunnels](/cloudflare-one/connections/connect-devices/warp/configure-warp/route-traffic/split-tunnels/).

 ## CF_INSUFFICIENT_DISK